Health Law & Bioethics Concentration

 - Networking and career employment opportunities with alumni nationwide

-- Access to programs and events sponsored by the Joint Degree Program in Law, Science & Technology, the Consortium on Law and Values in Health, Environment & the Life Sciences, and Center for Bioethics
+- Access to programs and events sponsored by the Consortium on Law and Values in Health, Environment & the Life Sciences, and Center for Bioethics

 - Required courses: range from health care delivery to highly specialized courses and seminars.
 Law students also can take advantage of the resources of other departments at the University of Minnesota through interdisciplinary graduate studies.